(kidney doctor) will likely refer you to a dialysis unit, but patients have choices.

 The third largest company cares for 150-160,000 fewer patients than DaVita or Fresenius, respectively.
 The next seven care for significantly fewer patients.
 But this in no way suggests inferior care.

 Dialysis Clinic, Inc., and Satellite Healthcare are both non-profit dialysis providers.

 If you are not happy with your unit, ask around.
 Visit other units.
 Do you research.
 Make a list of your top requirements.
 Location?
 Doctors?
 Staff?
 Available shifts?
 Corporate ownership?
 One unit is not going to offer all you desire, but you will find one that provides care from staff and/or doctors you believe you can trust.
 Select the unit that best meets your needs.
 Dialysis is your lifeline.

 If you or someone you care about is facing dialysis, share your experiences and concerns.
-This is a forum for learning and inspiration where we can ask and be honest with others in the same situation.
-What were your experiences and challenges with dialysis?
+This is a forum for learning and inspiration where we can ask questions and be honest with others in the same situation.
+What are your experiences and challenges with dialysis?

 If you would like Beth, the Dialysis Gal, to speak to your group, reach out via e-mail or the comments.